-316.6.2 RECORDS DIVISION RESPONSIBILITIES
+317.6.2 RECORDS UNIT RESPONSIBILITIES

-The responsibilities of the receiving member shall include but are not limited to:
+The receiving member shall:

-(a) As soon as reasonable under the circumstances, notifying and forwarding a copy of the report to the agency of jurisdiction for the missing person's residence in cases where the missing person is a resident of another jurisdiction (Penal Code § 14211).

-- (b) Notifying and forwarding a copy of the report to the agency of jurisdiction where the missing person was last seen (Penal Code § 14211). - (c) Notifying and forwarding a copy of the report to the agency of jurisdiction for the missing person's intended or possible destination, if known. - (d) Forwarding a copy of the report to the Investigations Division. - (e) Coordinating with the NCIC Terminal Contractor for California to have the missing person record in the NCIC computer networks updated with additional information obtained from missing person investigations (34 USC § 41308).
+- (a) As soon as reasonable under the circumstances, notify and forward a copy of the report to the law enforcement agency having jurisdiction over the missing person's residence in cases where the missing person is a resident of another jurisdiction (Penal Code § 14211). - (b) Notify and forward a copy of the report to the law enforcement agency in whose jurisdiction the missing person was last seen (Penal Code § 14211). - Notify and forward a copy of the report to the law enforcement agency having (c) jurisdiction over the missing person's intended or possible destination, if known. - Forward a copy of the report to the Criminal Investigations Division. (d) - Coordinate with the NCIC Terminal Contractor for California to have the missing (e) person record in the NCIC computer networks updated with additional information obtained from missing person investigations (34 USC § 41308).

-316.7 INVESTIGATIONS DIVISION FOLLOW-UP
+317.7 CRIMINAL INVESTIGATIONS DIVISION FOLLOW-UP